mautic/mautic-community-handbook/pages/12.product-team/02.mautic-bounty-programme/docs.md

 A bounty programme in Open Source projects is when a monetary reward is offered for completing a task.

-What follows is an initial proposal to implement a bounty scheme which we will be trialling for six months (January to June 2021) for contributions to Mautic Core via the Github repository.
+What follows is an initial proposal to implement a bounty programme which we will be trialling for six months (January to June 2021) for contributions to Mautic Core via the Github repository.

 If you have feedback on this, please join the next team meeting on Slack in #t-product (get an invite at [mautic.org/slack][mautic-slack]).

 ## About the program

 The Mautic Community Product Team is small, and we're always looking for new contributors to our Open Source codebases.
-Our Bounty program will enable community members to financially reward developers who work on the issues they care about through our partnership with [Bountysource][bountysource].
+Our Bounty programme will enable community members to financially reward developers who work on the issues they care about through our partnership with [Bountysource][bountysource].

 With Bountysource, issues in the Github issue queue can have a bounty associated with them by one or more people or organisations.
 This means that one person could add a single bounty of $500 or 10 people could add a bounty of $50, with the person resolving the issue receiving the funds from Bountysource when the fix or feature is merged.